Montuuh/ResearchProject-QuestManager/index.md

 # Research Project Description

-# What are quests and which type of quests should we have in our RPG turn-based games

-# Pseudocode of each type of quest (talk with class)

-# Quest System Structure
+# Concept Discoveries about quests, missions and code structure:

 # Complete implementation

-# Quest chains?
+# Quest System Testing by a small game environment

-# ToDo List
+# Handout for your own practice

+# Possible Improvements and better solutions

 # Code Style and Conventions